openstack/kayobe/ansible/roles/dell-switch/README.md

 `dell_switch_interface_config` contains interface configuration.
 It is a dict mapping switch interface names to configuration dicts.
 Each dict may contain the following items:

-`description`
-    A description to apply to the interface.
+- `description` - a description to apply to the interface.
-`config`
-    A list of per-interface configuration.
+- `config` - a list of per-interface configuration.

 Dependencies
 ------------